City Land Use Classifications

 CC

-This land use includes retail and service-oriented development, including shops, restaurants, and what has come to be known as "big box" retail stores; typical service area includes 20,000 to 30,000 residents.
-Community commercial uses may also be considered within community centers (see Mixed Use and Special Districts).
+This land use includes retail and service-oriented development, including shops, restaurants, and ?big box? retail stores.
+The typical service area includes 20,000 to 30,000 residents.

 Vehicular and pedestrian connections should be accommodated between different components of the district (e.g. between stores, parking areas and out-parcel development)